dskemp/courtdata/content/advocates/david-w.-debruin/_index.md

 ---

-title: "David W. De Bruin"
+title: "David W. DeBruin"
 firstname: "David"
 middlename: "W."
-lastname: "De Bruin"
+lastname: "DeBruin"
 date: "2020-12-14"
 summary: "This advocate does not yet have a biography.
 To submit one, please contact the site administrator."
 ---